irysan/irysan-tech-tests/ts/README.md

 ## The tech challenge

-_You'll be asked of developing a small application using the best of your knowledges, taking into account best practices and code reusability.
+_You'll be asked of developing a small full-stack application (with both backend and frontend) using the best of your knowledges, taking into account best practices and code reusability.
 We also want you to have fun with this!_

 Take the test and submit your solution by adding @irysan to your repository.
 Please don't use the word Irysan on your repo name.